AdobeDocs/journeys.en/help/using/building-journeys/timezone-management.md

 ## Using profiles to define the journey time zone {#timezone-from-profiles}

-If the entry event of the journey has a namespace, meaning that the journey can reach the Real-time Customer Profile service of the Adobe Experience Platform, the time zone is pre-defined with the one specified in the profile of the individual flowing in the journey.
+If the entry event of the journey has a namespace, meaning that the journey can reach the Real-time Customer Profile service of Adobe Experience Platform, you may want to use the time zone defined at the profile level.
+To do so, in **Properties**, check **Use Profile time zone in waits and conditions**.
+This option is not checked by default.

-If a time zone is defined in the Adobe Experience Platform profile, it can be retrieved in the journey.

-If the individual's profile does not contain a time zone, the timezone retrieved will be the one defined in the timezone field.
+If a time zone has been defined for a profile, it will be retrieved and used by the journey.
+If it hasn't, the time zone used will be the one defined in the timezone field.

-To do so, in **[!UICONTROL Properties]**, check **[!UICONTROL Use Profile timezone in timers and conditions]**.

 ![](../assets/journey73.png)